asagi4/comfyui-prompt-control/README.md

 Currently there doesn't seem to be a good way to change this.

+You can try using the `PCSplitSampling` node to enable an alternative method of sampling.

 ## Syntax

 Syntax is like A1111 for now, but only fractions are supported for steps.